 If you are planning on going to Six Flags more than once a year, YOU SHOULD totally get the season pass.
 Passes can run around $90.

 Don't get stressed if you are at Six Flags and are having way too much fun and decide right there on the spot to become Six Flags season pass holders!
 You can visit guest services right there on the spot and become a holder THAT DAY!

-We honestly considered upgrading to season passes while we were there since we didn’t get to see the whole park (it’s HUGE!) but couldn’t upgrade since we were there on comp tickets, LOL — why did I even think we could??
+We honestly considered upgrading to season passes while we were there since we didn't get to see the whole park (it's HUGE!) but couldn't upgrade since we were there with media tickets — why did I even think we could??
 BUT I did find out that if you paid even $25 for your ticket, you can upgrade that day.
 The staff was amazingly nice and gave us so much info.